lina-boljka/lina-boljka.github.io/_pages/publications.md

 [ENG] <b>Boljka, L.</b>, D. W. J. Thompson, and Y. Li: Downstream suppression of baroclinic waves.

-[ENG] <b>Boljka, L.</b>, and T. Birner: Atmospheric planetary wave sources and sudden stratospheric deceleration events.
+[ENG] <b>Boljka, L.</b>, and T. Birner: On the origin and impacts of the atmospheric planetary wave sources.

 <b><font color="slateblue">Submitted/In press</font></b>